Crisis care, liaison psychiatry, and transition

 In February 2011, ‘No health without mental health’, was published, which states that service transition from child and adolescent mental health services to adult services can be improved by planning early, listening to young people, providing appropriate and accessible information and focusing on outcomes and joint commissioning.

-A CQUIN was developed in 2017 to apply to all community Children and Young People (CYP) mental health services providing services up to transition age (the ‘sending service’) and any relevant CCG-commissioned service the young person is transitioning into (the ‘receiving service’).
+A CQUIN was developed in 2017 to apply to all community Children and Young People (CYP) mental health services providing services up to transition age (the ‘sending service’) and any relevant ICB-commissioned service the young person is transitioning into (the ‘receiving service’).

 The mental health clinical network is supporting services to meet the new CQUIN requirements in 2019.
 This involves sharing good practice with systems, especially in relation to young people’s satisfaction and experience of transition as well as developing case studies of good practice to share with commissioners, providers, and networks.